 Standard & Poor's (S&P) has already started to incorporate a company's ERM practice into the S&P rating of the company.
 S&P currently applies this rating to both financial institutions and insurers.
 Its framework for evaluating ERM at banks includes a review of ERM policies, ERM infrastructure, and ERM methodology.
 ERM policies should address risk culture, appetite, and strategy; control and monitoring; and disclosure and awareness.
 ERM infrastructure covers risk technology, operations, and risk training.
 ERM methodology refers to capital allocation, model vetting, and valuation methods.

 The framework for evaluating insurers includes an assessment of risk management culture, risk controls, emerging risk management, risk and capital models, and strategic risk management.
-S&P rates an insurer as weak, adequate, strong, or excellent.
+S&P has stated that the insurer is rated weak, adequate, strong, or excellent.
 An adequate rating would mean an insurer has "fully functioning risk control systems in place for all major risks."

 VII.
-ERM FOUNDATIONAL ELEMENTS
+ERM Foundation Elements

-The essential components of most ERM frameworks are similar.
+While a variety of ERM frameworks has been suggested by different professional organizations and consulting firms, the essential components of most frameworks are similar.
 They differ in the language used to describe the components in the ERM process as well as in the number of specific steps.
 In implementing ERM, a company may want to adapt a generic framework to fit its culture, management philosophy, capabilities, needs, industry, and size.
 This section discusses the organizational context for ERM and the basic components in a generic ERM framework.